 For some, it will be a year that will show improvement in their health or a total recovery.
-For some it will be a year to enter marriage and a new life filled with dreams and hopes.
-For some it will be a year to loose their loved ones to a better beautiful place, Jannah.
-For some it will be a year filled with the joy of a new born in their family.
-For some it will be a year to reconnect and rekindle with families, friends & loved ones.
-For some it will be a year to strengthen our relationship with Allah Subhanahu Taala.
+For some, it will be a year to enter marriage and a new life filled with dreams and hopes.
+For some, it will be a year to lose their loved ones to a better beautiful place, Jannah.
+For some, it will be a year filled with the joy of a newborn in their family.
+For some, it will be a year to reconnect and rekindle with families, friends & loved ones.
+For some, it will be a year to strengthen our relationship with Allah Subhanahu Taala.

-Undoubtedly, for each one of us the New Year will definitely hold Allah’s infinite mercy and blessings Insha'Allah that will overshadow the sufferings and losses that we encounter as part of life.
+Undoubtedly, for each one of us, the New Year will definitely hold God's infinite mercy and blessings Insha'Allah that will overshadow the sufferings and losses that we encounter as part of life.
 Nothing in this life is coincidental.
-Every interaction, every incident, every condition, every success, every failure, every loss and every gain is from Allah.
-It has a designated purpose, it's like a piece from a jigsaw puzzle, and every piece connects in the order destined from Allah to complete the "not so perfect" picture called life.
+Every interaction, every incident, every condition, every success, every failure, every loss, and every gain is from God.
+It has a designated purpose, it's like a piece from a jigsaw puzzle, and every piece connects in the order destined from God to complete the "not so perfect" picture called life.

 On the authority of Anas رضي الله عنه who said: I heard the messenger of Allah ﷺ say: Allah the Almighty has said: "O son of Adam, so long as you call upon Me and ask of Me, I shall forgive you for what you have done, and I shall not mind.
-O son of Adam, were your sins to reach the clouds of the sky and were you then to ask forgiveness of Me, I would forgive you.
-O son of Adam, were you to come to Me with sins nearly as great as the earth and were you then to face Me, ascribing no partner to Me, I would bring you forgiveness nearly as great as its."
+O son of Adam were your sins to reach the clouds of the sky and were you then to ask forgiveness of Me, I would forgive you.
+O son of Adam were you to come to Me with sins nearly as great as the earth and were you then to face Me, ascribing no partner to Me, I would bring you forgiveness nearly as great as its."

 1) Recognize that we have sinned.

 2) Regret with a sincere heart and